 - Two letters of support* from students, preferably one from a graduate student currently enrolled at Illinois and one from an alumnus.
 (See Attachment C for a sample solicitation letter.)
 (Not to exceed 2 pages each.)

 *NOTE: Letters from students should be solicited by the departmental selection committee, not the nominee.
 The nominee may be asked to suggest some names and the department should add some names.

 Nominations should be submitted first to a departmental committee.
 This committee will select its final candidates to forward to the college.
 (The college may establish a limit for the number of candidates each departmental committee can submit.)

 A college committee, which should include at least one graduate student member, will select the final candidate nominations to submit to campus.

-Nominations are only accepted from colleges and must be submitted using this online form.
+Nominations are only accepted from colleges and must be submitted via email@example.com.
 The nomination deadline is 11:59 p.m.
 February 1.
 If this date falls on a weekend or holiday, the deadline is 11:59 p.m. the next business day.

 The campus selection process is overseen by the Teaching Advancement Board, and is advisory to the Provost.
 Recipient(s) and their nominator(s) will be notified by early March.
 Awards are presented at the annual Celebration of Teaching Excellence.

 For more information about Campus Awards for Excellence in Instruction, contact the Office of the Provost at firstname.lastname@example.org or 217-333-6677.